sireum/archived-v2-amandroid/CONTRIBUTING.md

 A review feedback may be addressed by pushing new commits to the request, if these commits stand on their own.

-Once all these conditions are met, and we agree with the change (we are available on scala-internals to discuss this beforehand, before you put in the coding work!), we will merge your changes.
+Once all these conditions are met, and we agree with the change, we will merge your changes.